Gbiiandrad/bytebankTDD/README.md

 ```

 ## Activate the environment
-To activate the environment, we'll run source venv/bin/activate.
+To activate the environment, we'll run `source venv/bin/activate`.
 From now on, there will be a tag (venv) at the beginning of the line in the terminal, indicating that we are in this virtual environment.
-venv\Scripts\Activate
+`venv\Scripts\Activate`

 ### for MacOS or Linux:
 ```python